DMRSystem/documentation/docs/requirements/needs.md

 ### N3: Songs vs. Samples

 There is no conceptual difference between a "song" and a "sound bite" or "sample" in the library.
-Any audio imported into the DMR library is imported as a song.
+Any audio imported into the DMR library is currently imported as a song.

 [F8: Sample Tracking](features/#f8-sample-tracking)